“Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.” —Genesis 2:24

 A Choice, not a Law

 However, there is also the children’s perspective.
 Time is divided.
 With each new child there is less time, less attention, given to each child—even if there is more love.
 The same is true with multiple spouses.
 If a man takes more wives, that is less time, attention, and energy he can give to each wife, even if there is more love.
 The same is true for women taking multiple husbands and couples that add others, same-sex partners, etc to their relationships.
 And this type of relationship is painful for many.
 It’s not easy, it takes a lot of work.
-That work includes trust, honesty, openness, real communication, and understanding of the pain and jealousy it can cause.
+That work includes trust, honesty, openness, real communication, and understanding of the very real and very natural pain and jealousy it can cause.

 Recommended further reading: